-For those of you who have engaged with Christian apologetics, you probably understand that a common objection to the Bible is that it has been changed or corrupted over time.
-Our response is to point out the number of manuscripts we have of the Bible, the early date of many of the manuscripts, and give a brief explanation of how this helps us to reconstruct the original text of the Bible through a process referred to as “Textual Criticism.”
+My response is to point out the number of manuscripts we have of the Bible, the early date of many of the manuscripts, and to give a brief explanation of how this helps us to reconstruct the original text of the Bible through a process referred to as “Textual Criticism.”

 I had the opportunity to study textual criticism in seminary and to actually do the work of a textual critic on this verse, and I would like to walk you though the process.
 My goal is that by the end, you will have a closer sense of how this process works, even if you don’t have the tools and education in the original Greek language to do the process yourself.

-I use the fifth revised edition of Greek New Testament (UBS5) with a critical apparatus (1).
+I use the fifth revised edition of Greek New Testament (UBS5) with a critical apparatus.1Please note: I do not suggest you purchase this text for yourself unless you have a decent handle on Biblical Greek.
 If you turn to John 1:18, you will see the Greek text which they have chosen to use.
 They select “the only God” which agrees with the ESV translation, but it comes with a footnote pointing us toward the apparatus at the bottom of the page.
 In the apparatus, you are supplied a list different readings for this phrase and a rating for how confident they are in the one they chose.
 The differences are: